7 best payment systems for small business transactions in 2025

 Cost: No monthly fee; 2.2% per online transaction; 1.6% per in-person transaction5

-Square is a payment processing system that allows businesses to accept both online and in-person payments.
-In addition to handling transactions, it handles payment disputes on your behalf, and like many others, has active fraud prevention measures to protect your business.
+Square is a payment processing system that lets businesses accept both online and in-person payments.
+Beyond processing transactions, it handles payment disputes on your behalf and has active fraud prevention measures to protect your business.

-While you can accept foreign transactions, Square doesn't offer multi-currency support.
-Meaning that if you receive payments from your customers in a different currency than yours, Square will charge you a foreign exchange fee to settle in your home currency.
+While you can accept foreign transactions through the platform, Square doesn't offer multi-currency support.
+This means that if you receive payments from your customers in a different currency than yours, Square will charge you an FX fee to settle in your home currency.

 Adyen